Yellow Chili's

 spreading semiya evenly

-• Close the pan with the lid and cook for about 3 to 5 minutes
+• Cover the pan again and cook for about 3 to 5 minutes.
+This ensures the semiya is cooked through and fluffy.

 closing pan and cooking